oerdnj/dp2025/main.typ

 Surý @sury-dnsop pointed out that a malicious zone operator can return a different rung for every query which effectively makes the resolver request a new signed ladder every time it makes a remote DNS request.
 This removes any benefit that the resolvers gain from using the Merkle Tree Ladder mode.
 A resistance against the repeated key re-fetching needs to be built into the protocol, and putting limits on frequency is not going to be enough.

+=== Summary of the related work

+As the postquantum cryptography and the proposed and tested algorithms are all relatively new and fresh, much research is still needed how to retrofit the newly proposed quantum-safe algorithms into DNSSEC.
+One of the proposed methods is to add out-of-band key distribution mechanism that would allow algorithms with large public keys, small signatures and fast verification speeds to be used.
+Other methods are also focused on making the signatures smaller.
+The XMSS might be a good backup candidate, but that requires that number of signatures for a specific zone is known, and the signer has to be stateful.
+This will have a relatively small signature size and fast verification @ronen2024.
+Finally, using the Merkle Tree Ladder (MTL) Mode also focuses on making the individual signatures smaller, but that would require solving the problem with rogue zone operators using n:n full signatures.
+However, the beauty of MTL mode is that it can be used with the existing NIST-approved digital signature schemes, which might be a requirement for US governmental agencies.

 = Methodology

 == Research Design